 It has been further elaborated that Wisdom has gained a lot of experience avoiding predators and disastrous natural forces over the years.
 Birds of this species typically have a long lifespan and can live as long as 40 years or more.

 Laysan Albatross can spend over one year in the ocean without setting foot on land.
 They can also sleep while flying.
 Furthermore, 31% of all mated Laysan Albatross pairs consist of two females!

 7. African Elephant

-African elephants are the largest terrestrial animals, with a lifespan of over 70 years.
+African elephants are the largest terrestrial animals, with over 70 years.
 However, when kept in zoos, their life significantly decreases by several years.
 They are up to 13 feet tall and weigh about 5 to 7 tons.

 Female African elephants reach breeding age at the age of 12 years.
 And unlike humans, they remain fertile for all their lives.
 The pregnancy, however, is a highly complex phase for elephants lasting as long as 22 months.

 The oldest living African elephant, namely Tyranza, died at 56 years.
 Tyranza set the record for the longest-lived African elephant in North America.
 Today there are a few African Elephants above the age of 50 in different parts of the world.
 However, they are in continuous threat of extension.

 African elephants are capable of demonstrating grief.
 They are seen re-visiting the bones of the deceased family members for years.
 Additionally, elephants can recognize themselves in the mirror.
 Not many animals are capable of doing so.